mraghurao92/javadoc-generator/README.md

 ![Plugin Demo - Generate JavaDoc](src/main/resources/demo1.png)

-*Dialog Box to Enter OpenAPI Key for the First Time: You'll need to enter the key again unless you restart.*
+*Dialog Box to Enter OpenAPI Key for the First Time: You'll need to enter the key again if you restart IntelliJ or the system.*

 ![Plugin Demo - API KEY DIALOG BOX](src/main/resources/demo2.png)